City Eye

 - and whether you are currently working in film, or finding your way back after a few years out - our group is a safe and supportive space for you to share your experiences and find solidarity with other mums in the industry.

-The group is open to mums and non-binary parents identifying as mothers.
-Sessions will be child-friendly with some toys provided, and tea or coffee for the adults.
-There is lift access for buggies and baby change facilities onsite.
+The group is open to mums, future mums and non-binary parents identifying as mothers.
+Sessions will be child-friendly and will take place either at City Eye or Mettricks, the cafe next door.

 BOOK NOW